ly774508966/Vox3l/README.md

 _Vox3l_ (pronounced "voxel-cubed") is an open-source Minecraft-inspired voxel-based survival/exploration game built using the Unity3D game development engine.
 Building on the power and flexibility of C#, _Vox3l_ is an attempt at creating a vast, seamless world with as little memory hit as possible.

-Contributions are welcome from all members in the community; please review the [Contribution](#missing-link) file for more information.
+Contributions are welcome from all members in the community; please review the [CONTRIBUTION](/contribution.md) file for more information.

 ## Playing